Annual Technical Report 2005 on Industrial Design Information Activities submitted by Canada (SCIT/ATR/ID/2005/CA)

 The Canadian industrial design prior art search file comprises approximately 100,000 registered designs.

 Since the launch of ‘DesignPlus’, all designs registered since June 2002 are stored electronically in ‘DesignPlus’.
-For searching by the public there are ‘DesignPlus’ workstations located in the Client Service Centre search room.
+Access to these registered designs is now available for public search via the CIPO’s web site.

 Industrial designs registered prior to June 2002 are stored in paper (including document files and index cards), microfiche and CD-rom formats.
 They are available for public searching through the Client Service Centre.